quantumblacklabs/kedro-ui/src/components/dropdown/Readme.md

 The selected option state will update when passing new child props, but should otherwise stay the same when updating other props.
 Edit the text field below to see how the selected option changes when altering the child values, but stays the same when updating the width.
 ```
+import Dropdown from 'components/dropdown';
+import MenuOption from 'components/menu-option';
+import Input from 'components/input';
+import Slider from 'components/slider';

 class DropdownStateTest extends React.Component {
     constructor(props) {
         super(props);